Opinion

 1

-Julie about 11 years ago
+Julie over 11 years ago

 Let's see - whatever boycotts movements can we think of in history and today?
 Gandhi led boycotts in India.
 Cesar Chavez led boycotts on behalf of farm workers in the United States.
 The 1970s and 1980s saw boycotts against Nestle for trying to convince women in Africa to use baby formula instead of breast milk.
 I seem to remember something about a boycott against South Africa.
 And, last I checked, boycotts against Iran and Cuba were part of of US foreign policy.